My research interests

 Digitalisation of EU foreign policy

-Together with Dr Federica Bicchi, I am currently working on a paper exploring the digitalisation of diplomatic practices in EU foreign policy, titled “The digitalisation of European diplomacy: from the COREU network to WhatsApp”.
-In particular, the paper analyses the evolving use of virtual peer-to-peer communication tools within the EU foreign policy system, with the aim to understand how available digital instruments shape the ways in which diplomats interact.
+Together with Dr Federica Bicchi, I explored the digitalisation of diplomatic practices in EU foreign policy.
+The paper is now out on The Hague Journal of Diplomacy.
+We analyse the evolving use of virtual peer-to-peer communication tools within the EU foreign policy system, with the aim to understand how available digital instruments shape the ways in which diplomats interact.
 We explore a wide array of ICTs (Information and Communication Technologies) employed by European diplomats, from the COREU network to WhatsApp and Signal, and assess their effect on the modes and contents of EU foreign policy diplomatic practices.

 Public engagement